 But, if you ask me more questions, you'll trigger more thoughts on my part, and I'll try to explain to you from a filmic point of view why the film is as masterful as it is.

-feel when you watch Kieslowski.
+And finally, strange advice from me, but you must feel when you watch Kieslowski.
 Feel the beauty of the connection that Valentine and the Judge are able to forge, the way that Valentine is, literally, "En toute circonstance, fraicheur de vivre!"